-Wendy Douglas, LCSW, MSPH has been practicing DBT for more than 14 years.
-She completed her Advanced DBT Training in March of 2017 with Shari Manning and Kate Comtois.
-She has worked and trained at L.A.
-County's Department of Mental Health where she was the Team Leader for the DBT Program at Edelman Westside Mental Health Center.
+Wendy Douglas, LCSW, MSPH founded San Fernando Valley DBT in 2012 and has been practicing DBT for more than 15 years.
+She was intensively trained in DBT at Harbor UCLA in 2006 while working at L.A.
+County's Edelman Westside Mental Health Clinic.
+She completed her Advanced DBT Training under Shari Manning and Kate Comtois in 2017.
 She holds a Master of Social Work from UCLA and a Master of Science in Public Health from Tulane University in New Orleans.
-She currently has a private practice in Beverly Hills and Sherman Oaks where she specializes in seeing teens and adults with emotion regulation disorders.
+She currently has private practice locations in Sherman Oaks and Woodland Hills where she specializes in seeing teens and adults with emotion regulation disorders.
+Wendy is also a certified Anger Management Therapist and is also trained in Radically Open DBT (RODBT).
+She has also been trained in DBT for Families by Alec Miller.
 She currently sits on a DBT Team with a number of other experienced therapists and offers DBT trainings for therapists all over L.A.